IELTS Speaking Samples and Answers

 Q. When do people give gifts or presents in your country?

-Answer: People in my country like to exchange gifts whether there is an occasion for it not.
-However, they love to give gifts or presents, even more, when people are celebrating any ceremonies like birthdays or wedding.
-People also love to give gifts when they are celebrating the Chinese New Year.
+Answer: People in my country like to exchange gifts whether there is an occasion for it or not.
+However, they love to give gifts or presents even more when people are celebrating any ceremonies like birthdays or weddings.
+People also love to give gifts when they celebrate the Chinese New Year.

 Q. Do you ever take a gift when you visit someone in their home?
 [Why/Why not?]

-Answer: Yes, I do take gifts with me when I visit someone because giving gifts to friends and families help create a stronger bond among each other.
+Answer: Yes, I do take gifts with me when I visit someone because giving gifts to friends and family helps create a stronger bond among people.
 This is true for neighbours and colleagues as well.
-I take the gifts with me in order to show that I actually value and appreciate their presence in my life and thankful for all of their love and help.
+I take the gifts with me in order to show that I actually value and appreciate their presence in my life, and I'm thankful for their love and help.

 Q. When did you last receive a gift?
 [What was it?]

-Answer: I actually feel lucky to be among one of those people who receive gifts from his friends and family members.
-The last time I received a gift was about several months ago when my elder brother gave me a beautiful smartphone which he purchased when visiting a foreign country.
+Answer: I actually feel lucky to be one of those people who receive gifts from their friends and family members.
+The last time I received a gift was several months ago when my elder brother gave me a beautiful smartphone, which he purchased when visiting a foreign country.

 Q. Do you enjoy looking for gifts for people?
 [Why/Why not?]